Roommates + Landlords

 Unless you negotiated it before you began renting, a lease-break policy is unlikely to be included in your lease.
 If it is, however, it might lay out specific monetary penalties if the lease is broken in the slower winter months or if you're not flexible when it comes to showing the apartment to new renters.

-Adam Frisch, senior managing director at the brokerage Mantus Real Estate, uses this kind of policy and says he has “very rarely had any pushback from that,” noting “most tenants appreciate that it’s a flat fee in return for knowing [they] can leave.”
+Adam Frisch, senior managing director at the brokerage Mantus Real Estate, employs this type of policy and said he has "very rarely had any pushback from that," noting that "most tenants appreciate that it's a flat fee in return for knowing [they] can leave."

-Relatedly, Horigan says landlords often do not paint and clean the apartment before the new tenant takes occupancy in a lease break situation.
+Relatedly, Horigan said landlords often do not paint and clean the apartment before the new tenant takes occupancy in a lease break situation.
 Instead, the apartment comes "as is."

-"To avoid any confusion, you should confirm with your landlord if the apartment will be painted and cleaned before move-in so you can properly communicate this information to the incoming tenant," he says.
+"To avoid any confusion, you should confirm with your landlord if the apartment will be painted and cleaned before move-in so you can properly communicate this information to the incoming tenant," he said.

 It's also worth investigating what your landlord is marketing your apartment for.
 If you were paying $2,500 and it is listed for $3,000, the landlord is violating the duty to mitigate damages.
 If the new rent is lower, you may have to pay the difference between your rent and the new rent.

-Frisch says landlords are unlikely, in practice, to go after tenants for a few thousand dollars in lost rent.
-He says 50 percent of the lease breaks he deals with involve a tenant moving to a new city, often in a different country.
-“The process by which I could sue someone in Europe for $5,000 is theoretically possible though impractical, and also, it just creates resentment,” he says.
+Frisch said landlords are unlikely, in practice, to go after tenants for a few thousand dollars in lost rent—especially given some 50 percent of the lease breaks he deals with involve a tenant moving to a new city, often in a different country.
+"The process by which I could sue someone in Europe for $5,000 is theoretically possible though impractical, and also, it just creates resentment," he said.

 Rent laws specify that landlords cannot solely use the tenant blacklist to deny someone an apartment.
-That means you should, in theory, not feel intimidated when it comes to fighting back if a landlord is making demands for fees.
+That means you should, in theory, not have a problem renting in another building in NYC.

 How to make a case for a constructive eviction

-So far, everything above applies to a scenario where you’re moving out voluntarily, rather than a situation where your apartment has become a living hell—or at least, what a reasonable person would consider uninhabitable.
+All the above information applies to when you are moving out voluntarily, rather than because your apartment has become a living hell—or at least, what a reasonable person would consider uninhabitable.

-If a landlord is refusing to correct issues like mold or lead paint, it can constitute harassment.
-There’s a specific provision in the law enabling the tenant to claim legal fees in these situations.
+For example, a landlord's refusal to correct issues like bed bugs, mold, or lead paint can constitute harassment, with a specific provision in the law that enables tenants to sue for legal fees in these situations.

-Your detective work could include finding out via the Department of Buildings whether the building has any violations or if apartments have been illegally deregulated, the building's facade is damaged, the boiler's efficiency is low, or the certificate of occupancy doesn't match the building's use.
+Your detective work could also include checking with the Department of Buildings to determine if the building has any violations, if apartments have been illegally deregulated, if the building's facade is damaged, if the boiler's efficiency is low, or if the certificate of occupancy doesn't match the building's intended use.

 —Earlier versions of this article contained reporting and writing by Emily Myers.